Authorization via fine-grained access control policies

 Granting access to Asset Administration Shell Descriptors

-When using fine-grained access control policies, the Digital Twin Registry will find the policies which are relevant for the current request and enforce them to grant access to certain parts of the shells.
+When using fine-grained access control policies, the Digital Twin Registry will find the policies which are relevant for the current request and enforce them to grant access to certain parts of the Shells.

 Starting with a clean slate

-By default, shells are not accessible when the BPN does not belong to the owner.
+By default, Shells are not accessible when the BPN does not belong to the owner.
 Sharing data must be a conscious decision, therefore the Digital Twin Registry requires access control policies to be created for the BPN.

 Policies can only give more access